Zen to Go Logo

 On the contrary.
 The lymphatic system is superficial.
 Excessive pressure can collapse lymphatic vessels.
 The technique must be gentle and precise to be effective.

-"Any masseuse can do it well."
+"Any massage therapist can do it well."

-"Results are permanent with just one session."
+"The results are permanent with a single session."

 It is a maintenance therapy.
 The benefits are noticeable from the first session, but for lasting results, especially in chronic cases, regularity is needed.